ansyblenetwork/ansybleblog/_posts/2021-06-13-login-options.md

 ### Simulate how the server sees your data

 This simulates what developers and attackers can reconstruct from the data that is stored on Ansyble's servers, ie. without your password.

+You will find that the server can see a surprisingly large amount of information about you.
+However, I claim that no other centralized messaging app can prove to you that they collect anything less.
+For instance, Signal claims that they collect almost no information about you, but it is impossible for them to prove this.
+Everything that Ansyble collects, Signal might be secretly collecting as well.

+In other words, Ansyble's privacy claims are both trustless and optimal.
+If there is a protocol that can prove a piece of data is inaccessible to the server, Ansyble implements it.
+On the other hand, Ansyble essentially collects everything it cannot prove to you that it does not collect.

+(This is slightly inaccurate: Ansyble does not collect login timestamps or IP addresses at the time of writing.)